About the scholarship

 - Pursuing a major in geography or a closely related field with a focus on cartography or related discipline centered on map design, visualization, or research in one of cartography’s many topics.

 - Women, minorities, under-represented groups are especially encouraged to apply.

 One student will receive $1,000.
 This award may be used at the discretion of the awardee for needed expenses related to the pursuit of their major.

 The winner of the award will be invited to attend an upcoming NACIS conference where they will be recognized for their accomplishment.
 To supplement their travel, they may apply for one of the travel grants offered through NACIS.

 Required submission materials

-- One-page statement reflecting on their choice to pursue cartography as a career and how they plan to apply their cartographic education post-graduation.
+- One-page statement reflecting on their choice to incorporate cartography in their career and how they plan to apply their cartographic education post-graduation.

 - A letter from the student’s academic adviser or professor most knowledgeable about the student’s academic performance in cartographic coursework explaining the student’s academic accomplishments and strengths.

 - A single sample of their cartographic work (either print or digital) with a statement under 500 words providing context for the map.